ModeCyber/ModeCyber/README.md

 😄 Pronouns: he/him/his

-⚡ Fun fact: Computers, computers, computers!
+⚡ Fun fact: Computers, computers and music!
 I'm passionate about all things tech and always eager to dive into new challenges.